 Some FURUNO products have a battery(ies).
 To see if your product has a battery, see the chapter on Maintenance.
-Follow the instructions below if a battery is used.
-Tape the + and - terminals of battery before disposal to prevent fire, heat generation caused by short circuit.
+If a battery is used, tape the + and - terminals of the battery before disposal to prevent fire, heat generation caused by short circuit.